frodo4fingers/PyNit/README.md

 ----------------------
 - won't work with spaces in filenames for now
 - PyNit still won't work with dour letter ending graphic files (tiff, jpeg)
+- well the backup function even backups the backups so...